charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ## Quick custom installs

-The details of how to edit and customise the **Charmed Kubernetes** bundle are outlined [below](#).
-However, using overlays (also explained in more detail below) you can make some common quick customisations for networking and cloud integration.
+Bundle overlays facilitate common, quick customisations for components such as networking and cloud integration.

 Overlay files can be applied when deploying Charmed Kubernetes by specifying them along with the deploy command: